How is a cleft or craniofacial disorder diagnosed?

-As a prospective patient at the Barrow Cleft and Craniofacial Center, you will meet with the craniofacial team.
-During this consultation, team members perform an examination, order the appropriate diagnostic tests, diagnose your condition, and prepare your treatment plan.
+As a prospective patient at the Barrow Cleft and Craniofacial Center, you will meet with our team of cleft and craniofacial specialists for an intial consultation.
+During this meeting, our team members will perform an examination, order the appropriate diagnostic tests, diagnose your condition, and prepare your treatment plan.
 Cleft and craniofacial disorders are diagnosed by evaluating your anatomical structures, medical history, development, radiographic studies, and results from genetic testing.

 Accurate and timely diagnosis can have extremely significant implications for your health and long-term quality of life.
 You should schedule a focused craniofacial visit if you have one of the following symptoms: